Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-Where do you come from? من وين إنت؟ /men weːn ʔenta/ (to a male)
+Where do you come from? in Lebanese من وين إنت؟ /men weːn ʔenta/ (to a male)

 /men weːn ʔenti/ (to a female)